lemansz/bankapp/README.md

 ---

-*This was to demonstrate my knowledge in a bootcamp.
-It is not a real Bank App*
 ## Security & Validation
  - All user and staff inputs are validated both client-side (JavaScript) and server-side (PHP).
  - Passwords and staff passkeys are securely hashed before storage.